 Remove Dead or Dying Matter

 At this point, your plants are now covered with only buds ready for extraction.
 It’s essential not to be stingy with your work, so you should try to remove every leaf obscuring the bud’s appearance.
-The same rules apply here as before; it doesn’t matter if the leaves are big or small, just cut them all down!
+The same rules apply here; it doesn’t matter if the leaves are big or small, just cut them all down!

-Should there be any extra leaves left on your plants after you’re done cutting them down, use your hand to rip them off.
+If there are any extra leaves left on your plants after cutting them down, use your hand to rip them off.
 Ensure the part of the bud that these leaves have exposed is clean and free of any sticky resin.

 Now that your buds are all chopped up, it’s time for…